status-im/help.status.im/docs/en/status-wallet/understand-network-fees.md

 ## The basics

-- Network fees are charged by miners to process your transaction.
-Miners are network participants who use their computers to validate blockchain transactions.
+- Network fees are charged by validators to process your transaction.
+Validators are network participants who use their computers to validate blockchain transactions.
 - Status Wallet doesn't charge any extra transaction fees.
 - You can [set custom network fees][set-custom-network-fees] for your transactions.
 If you set the network fee too low, it can take much longer for your transaction to be processed.

 ## Who is charging network fees and why

 When you send a blockchain transaction, it needs to be processed and validated by the network.
-This involves the work of miners, who use powerful computers to validate transactions.
-By sending a transaction, you create a job miners compete for.
-Every job needs to be paid, so you pay network fees to compensate miners for their work.
+This involves the work of validators, who use powerful computers to validate transactions.
+By sending a transaction, you create a job validators compete for.
+Every job needs to be paid, so you pay network fees to compensate validators for their work.

 A network fee's size depends on how busy the blockchain is, as well as the size of your transaction.
 The more transactions are waiting to be validated, the higher the fees get.